Brain Tumour Causes

-We’ve collated extensive information in order to bring you the latest thinking on what environmental and lifestyle risks might be increasing the chances of being diagnosed with a brain tumour.
-This page also includes some of the most frequently asked questions about what causes a brain tumour.
-We will be updating this page regularly so please do keep coming back for the latest information.
+We’ve collated extensive information in order to bring you the latest thinking on what environmental and lifestyle risks might be increasing the risk of being diagnosed with a brain tumour.
+We will be updating this page regularly so please do keep coming back for the latest information

 Can radiation cause a brain tumour?

-The most well-known environmental risk factor for the development of brain tumours is exposure to radiation, especially due to previous cancer treatment.
+The most well known environmental risk factor for the development of brain tumours is exposure to radiation, especially where this has been used for previous cancer treatment in the same site.

 Do mobile phones cause brain tumours?